Burt Jones: The Riley Gaines Act

 Just like President Trump is delivering on promises made in D.C., here in Georgia we are keeping our promises and fulfilling our commitments to the people of Georgia – specifically our female athletes.
-As the father of a female athlete – nothing is more important than ensuring that the protection of women’s sports is a reality in Georgia.
+As the father of a female athlete – nothing is more important than ensuring that the protection of women's sports is a reality in Georgia.
 I want to thank Governor Brian Kemp for signing Senate Bill 1 into law and Senator Greg Dolezal for sponsoring this priority.
-I also want to thank Riley Gaines and the other brave female athletes who shared their heroic stories and helped shaped this legislation; we couldn’t have done it without their courage and support.
-The Senate has always led the way on protecting women’s sports and with Senate Bill 1 becoming law, the protection of women’s sports is now a reality for all female athletes in Georgia.
+I also want to thank Riley Gaines and the other brave female athletes who shared their heroic stories and helped shaped this legislation; we couldn't have done it without their courage and support.
+The Senate has always led the way on protecting women's sports and with Senate Bill 1 becoming law, the protection of women's sports is now a reality for all female athletes in Georgia.

+2026 gubernatorial campaign

+Jones was a candidate in the Republican primary in the 2026 Georgia gubernatorial election, with an endorsement from President Donald Trump.
+The primary race featured an advertising battle back and forth between Jones and opponent Rick Jackson, the two frontrunners in race.
+On May 19, 2026, Jones received 38% of the vote in the Republican primary, the largest fraction of any Republican candidate.
+Since Georgia requires a candidate to receive over 50% of the vote to win, Jones faced Jackson in a Republican runoff election on June 16, 2026.
+Despite endorsements from Trump and the outgoing governor, Brian Kemp, Jones lost the runoff to Jackson.